 Remedial Planning Tool NSW

-Use SCE Corp’s remedial planning tool to assess whether your issue is more likely make-safe urgent, investigation first, design / consultant first, quote-ready or authority / compliance sensitive.
+Use SCE Corp’s remedial planning tool to assess whether your issue is more likely make-safe urgent, structural engineer review, remedial contractor engagement, investigation first or compliance-sensitive.

 This page covers both building remedial planning tool scenarios and civil remedial planning tool scenarios.
 It is for early triage only and does not replace inspection, engineering, consultant advice, authority review or formal scope confirmation.